 Indeed, there was no shortage of dark forecasts following the Brexit vote in June.
 A month later, the die was supposedly cast when PMI survey data published by IHS Markit reflected sharply weaker readings.
 The weak data are “consistent with GDP contraction,” advised the Economist Intelligence Unit’s Danielle Haralambous in July.

 Many analysts agreed, fueling the widespread belief that a new recession was fate.
 “The PMI data for July released today point to a sharp drop in economic activity,” said Kallum Pickering, senior UK economist at Berenberg.
-“The risk of a recession in [the second half of] 2016 is significant.”NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+“The risk of a recession in [the second half of] 2016 is significant.”NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.